-The original owner of this Custom 300 also opted for such luxuries as a clock at $15, AM radio at $77 and a MagicAire heater/defroster at $80.
+It looks like the original owner of this Custom 300 also opted for such luxuries as a clock at $15 and a MagicAire heater/defroster at $80.

 These might have been the base Ford’s but they sold well over 400,000 of them in 1958 alone, accounting for over 40% of sales volume that year.

-This Custom 300 is currently for sale on eBay. (follow the link for even more photos)
+This ’58 Ford Custom 300 is currently for sale on eBay. (follow the link for even more photos)